Whose Facts Win? LLM Source Preferences under Knowledge Conflicts: Credibility Prompting for All Models

 \section{Credibility Prompting for All Models}

 We add a paragraph to the \textit{instruction} of every prompt, stating: \textit{"When selecting an answer, identify which sources support each option and assess the credibility of those sources before deciding."}.
-Figures~\ref{fig:promptbased_gemma}, \ref{fig:promptbased_llama} and \ref{fig:promptbased_olmo} show the impact of this mitigation strategy on the \textsc{Gemma}, \textsc{Llama} and \textsc{OLMo} model families, respectively.
-Results for the \textsc{Qwen} models are shown in the main text in Figure~\ref{fig:promptbased_qwen}.
-The rightward shifts show that credibility prompting does strengthen original source preferences, partially with a greater effect at mitigating repetition bias compared to a true majority bias.
-However, prompting is insufficient to ensure consistency with the source hierarchy in the absence of repetition, with the exception of the largest \textsc{Llama} model.
+Figures~\ref{fig:promptbased_qwen_cred}, \ref{fig:promptbased_gemma_cred}, \ref{fig:promptbased_llama_cred} and \ref{fig:promptbased_olmo_cred} show the impact of this mitigation strategy on model families, which is similar but slightly weaker than the repetition-aware prompt.